HenestrosaDev/audiotext/README.md

 ## Usage

-Once you've followed the [getting started](#getting-started) guidelines, you'll see something like this:
+Once you open the audiotext executable file (explained in the [getting started](#getting-started) section), you'll see something like this:

 ![main-system][main-system]